Antashma/web-sprint-challenge-advanced-state-management/Answers.md

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-Redux thunk allows us to do something with functions.
-It changes out action creators y letting us use dispatchers.
+Redux thunk helps our logic be asynchronous.
+It changes out actions creators by allowin us to delay the dispatch of an action or only run if the logic allows it.

 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!